Raisess/bitfunky/README.md

 # BitFunky

-A small BitTorrent client api.
+A small BitTorrent client API and CLI.

 ## Dependencies